Credit Suisse to cut up to 6,500 jobs after reporting $2.4 billion loss

 Credit Suisse said Tuesday that it plans to cut up to 6,500 jobs after suffering a loss of 2.4 billion Swiss francs ($2.4 billion) in 2016.

-The Zurich-based lender said the bulk of the loss resulted from of a $2 billion provision it made for a settlement with the U.S. Department of Justice.
+The Zurich-based lender said the bulk of the loss resulted from a $2 billion provision it made for a settlement with the U.S. Department of Justice.

 The Justice Department announced in January that Credit Suisse would pay a total of $5.3 billion to settle claims that it packaged and sold toxic mortgages between 2005 and 2007.